 For individuals to feel that things are fair, they need to feel that the benefits they receive per unit of contribution are similar to the benefits that their peers receive for a comparable unit of contribution.
 When this is the case, individuals may feel that they are being treated fairly and be appropriately motivated.

-Adams’ model says that people experience “distress” when things are perceived as not being fair.
+Adams’ Equity Theory of Motivation says that people experience “distress” when things are perceived as not being fair.
 Furthermore, the greater the level of unfairness that people perceive, the greater their levels of distress.

 Generally speaking, when people find something to be unfair, they look to return it to a state of fairness.
 This effort to return to fairness can be achieved in two different ways.
 Either the actual levels of contribution can be adjusted (e.g. by changing roles or levels of effort), or the perception of of how much is being contributed can be adjusted (by adjusting the values placed on different people’s contributions).
 This process of adjusting perceptions is often known as cognitive distortion (you can read more about cognitive biases here).

-Both of these methods of responding to distress have the same effect for the individual involved, but they may have different impacts on others within the peer group.
+Both of these methods of responding to distress have the same effect for the individual involved.
+They may, though, have different impacts on others within the peer group.

 Individuals who feel over compensated

 It might seem strange that individuals who perceive that they are overcompensated for their contributions feel distress, but they do.
 Individuals in this situation often feel a sense of shame or guilt for their circumstances and seek to reintroduce a sense of fairness.

 The ways that they seek to achieve this fairness, though, differ.
 Some individuals may increase their effort without looking to increase their reward.
 If they do this they may consequently feel that they have fairly earned their reward.
 This approach is fairly healthy both for the individual and for their peers.